 Here is a list of upcoming courses:

-- The Missouri Pest Management Association will host an ACE prep course and exam on November 13th.
-Details to come.
+- The Missouri Pest Management Association will host an ACE prep course and exam on November 13th in conjunction with their annual conference.
+Details online here.

 - BugWizzards, a business run by Laurie Jo Jensen, BCE holds regular ACE prep classes in the southern California area.
-Click here for more information.
+Click here to contact Laurie Jo.

 Drs Mike Merchant, BCE (TAMU) and Bob Davis, BCE (BASF) have developed a series of PowerPoint slides that are available to approved instructors of an ACE prep course.
 The slides follow the course outline.
 A copy of the slides may be requested by emailing Dr. Merchant or Dr. Davis.